What does YMCA WiSE do?

-We work with young people up to 25 years old.
+We work with young people up to 25 years old in Brighton & Hove, East Sussex and Surrey.

-To do this we work with you, and with the people in your life, towards finding the best ways to support you.
+To do this we work with you and the people in your life towards finding the best ways to support you.

 Everyone we work with is different: some people want to chat a lot, others not very much.
 That’s ok, because we are happy to adapt how we work.